 The kind of sharpeners that make sense for serious chainsaw users look like a miniature woodworking chopsaw.
 But instead of spinning a toothed blade, they spin a thin, abrasive wheel about 4” or 5” in diameter.
 The pink disk in the photos here is what I’m talking about.
 Don’t bother with any consumer-grade chainsaw sharpener that use tiny, cylindrical grinding bits in rotary tools.
 They’re way too slow and the cute little abrasives wear out way too fast.

-Abrasive wheels need to have a semi-circular profile to work properly, and the sharpeners I’m using here in this post come with a plastic gauge to assess wheel shape.
+Abrasive wheels for saw chains need to have a semi-circular profile to work properly, and the sharpeners I’m using here in this post come with a plastic gauge to assess wheel shape.
 That’s me using the guide to the left.
 Regular maintenance of the abrasive wheel is vital, and happens by holding an extra-hard dressing stone against the spinning abrasive wheel to work it down to shape.
 Regular dressing of the wheel also keeps the wheel clean and effective, too.

 Even with the right equipment, there’s finesse involved in successful machine sharpening.
 But before you can develop the touch, you’ve got to understand crucial steps in the sharpening process.
 First, the chain comes off the saw.
 Place the chain on the sliding track underneath the abrasive wheel, adjust a couple of angle settings and depth stops (more on that later), lock the chain by tightening a handle, then chop the spinning wheel down into the chain so the abrasive contacts the very front edge of a cutter.
 It takes just a couple of seconds to make one cutter sharp.
 After that you’re ready to slide the chain to the next link, then chop down and make more sparks fly.

 All electric sharpeners have two adjustable stops, one that regulates the horizontal, side-to-side position of each cutter relative to the abrasive wheel , and another stop that regulates grinding depth.
 The horizontal stop determines how much metal will be removed from the all-important leading edge of each cutter, and this is the adjustment to start tweaking first.
-You can see it at the right.
+You can see it above.
 The depth stop is the other adjustment and it’s shown below.